pushkin-consortium/pushkin/docs/source/quizzes/new_quiz.rst

   These sample tasks are executing python scripts, and saving their output (If any) to .txt files.

-  For example, some sample lines in the crontab.

      # Execute every 5 minutes.

        5 * * * * root echo "test" >> /scripts/test.txt